What are cookies?

 For a more details read more about cookies on Wikipedia.

-In order to achieve this we use the popular Google Analytics system which shows us what our most popular sections are, what our users type into Google in order to find us and how effective our news and media campaigns are.
+In order to achieve this we use the popular Google Analytics system which shows us what our most popular sections are, and how visitors browse around the site.

 What do these cookies look like?